-There is a need for pupils to be familiar with 'Moodle' and also home Internet access is essential for revision and use of subject software such as Mathswatch VLE.
+There is a need for pupils to be familiar with Mathswatch and the Revision Guide and Workbook are recommended for revision.

 A scientific calculator is also essential for successful study of mathematics and pupils must be very familiar with the workings of their own calculator.